mdela/project0/README.md

 # testing123
-project0 is a simple program that takes a customer's order in a restaurant
+project0 is a simple program that takes a customer's order in a restaurant.

+main class is "OrderMenu.java"